Deep-Learning-Projects/DCGAN-SVHN/README.md

 # DCGAN in Python and Keras
 This is a simple implementation of a Deep Convolutional Generative Adevrserial Network in Python and Keras.
-The model os trained on the <a href="http://ufldl.stanford.edu/housenumbers/">Street View House Numbers (SVHN) dataset</a>.
+The model is trained on the <a href="http://ufldl.stanford.edu/housenumbers/">Street View House Numbers (SVHN) dataset</a>.

 ## Usage
 ### Training